 The following accessories are typically included and installed on a PBB and shall be discussed and confirmed with the Task Manager during the design effort and specified by the design consultant.
+As the MAA owns the PBB, they do not typically provide for or own the preconditioned air units or 400 Hz systems at domestic gates.
+Designer is to confirm whether these items are to be provided.

-9.4.1 Pantograph
+9.4.1 Pantograph or Cable Conveyance System

-The PBB shall be provided with a 3-inch diameter aluminum pantograph with enough length to cover the movable sections of the PBB for routing power to the Pre-Conditioned Air and the 400 Hertz units (See PBB Specification in Appendix D).
+Any new or relocated PBB shall be provided with a cable conveyance system of sufficient capacity to accommodate PC Air and 400 Hz units for the design aircraft fleet mix at the gate for which the PBB is intended.
+At a minimum, one four-inch (4") diameter aluminum pantograph will be provided, with length to cover the movable sections of the PBB for routing power to the PC Air and 400 Hz units.
+(See PBB Specification in Appendix D).